Sweat Equity Agreement: Understanding Startup Equity

 • Sweat equity heightens the risk of tax consequences for both the business and the individuals involved.
 The equity agreement needs to take this into consideration and mitigate any impacts.

-What should your equity agreement include?
+What should your sweat equity agreement include?

 Your sweat equity agreement should protect the company.
 Here are a few ways in which a well-written equity agreement can do this.